Ahom people: Religion

-The majority of present-day Ahoms profess Hinduism as their religion, yet there's a movement aiming to rejuvenate the ancient Ahom faith.
-The Ahom religion started to decline since the days of Jayadhwaj Singha, he was the first Ahom king to adopt Ekasarana Dharma and to take initiation of the Auniati Mahanta.
-From Jayadhawaj Singha to Rantadhwaj Singha all were followers of Ekasarana Dharma.
-From Gadadhar Singha onwards the kings veered towards Shaktism.
-Siva Singha made the Shaktism the state religion, Suremphaa Rajeswar Singha (1751–1769) ordered Sanskritisation.
-All funerals were to be practised under the Hindu cremation rites, conducted by a Maithil Brahmin priest and a traditional priest.
-Nevertheless, Me-Dam-Me-Phi is widely celebrated.
+Most Ahoms are Hindus, although revival organisations have sought to restore its rituals and practices.
+Hinduisation accelerated during the reign of Jayadhwaj Singha, who in 1654 became the first Ahom king to receive formal Vaishnava initiation, from Niranjan Bapu, the first satradhikar of the Auniati Satra.
+Thereafter, Vaishnavism expanded rapidly among the Ahoms through the satras, bringing significant changes in their religious life.
+Royal adherence was nevertheless not uniform: Chakradhwaj Singha revived traditional Ahom worship, while Gadadhar Singha followed the ancestral religion despite being favourably disposed towards Tantric Hinduism.

+Brahmanical influence increased further in the late seventeenth and eighteenth centuries.
+According to Gogoi, the later Ahom kings after Rudra Singha and the chief nobles adhered to the Sakta cult and performed state ceremonies of Sakti worship, while continuing the traditional worship of Ahom deities at Charaideo.
+Siva Singha became a prominent Sakta ruler and patronised temples dedicated to Siva and Sakti; Saikia describes his reign as one in which Brahmanism was promoted as a state religion and older Tai-Ahom practices that conflicted with it were increasingly suppressed.

+Hindu influence also transformed Ahom mortuary customs, with cremation increasingly replacing the traditional practice of burial.
+(Note: The sources differ on the precise stage at which this transition was imposed.
+Gogoi attributes the enforcement of cremation among the Ahoms to Bar-Raja Phuleswari, the wife of Siva Singha.
+Saikia, however, states that Rudra Singha had earlier ordered Ahom kings to be cremated according to Hindu custom while permitting a simulated burial of royal articles at Charaideo; she also notes that burial was not completely abandoned.)
+Nevertheless, Me-Dam-Me-Phi, the communal ancestor-worship festival, continues to be widely celebrated and is now observed annually on 31 January.

 Language

 The Ahoms today use the Assamese language after the traditional language, the Ahom language, fell into complete disuse.
 The Ahom language, a member of the Tai branch of the Kra–Dai languages is now dead, with its tone system completely lost.
 Nevertheless, it is being revived by some Tai Ahom organisations.

 From the latter part of the 20th century through the early 21st century, there has been a resurgence of interest among the Ahoms in their culture and language, resulting in heightened scholarly focus and efforts towards revival.
 The 1901 census of India enumerated approximately 179,000 people identifying as Ahom.
-The latest available census records slightly over 2 million Ahom individuals, however, estimates of the total number of people descended from the original Tai-Ahom settlers are as high as eight million.
+The latest available census records slightly over 2 million Ahom individuals, however, estimates of the total number of people descended from the original Tai Ahom settlers are as high as eight million.
 The Ahom script also finds a place in the Unicode Consortium and the script declared the topmost in the South-East Asia category.